What is e-commerce?

-In the last decade, widespread use of e-commerce platforms such as Amazon and eBay has contributed to substantial growth in online retail.
-In 2007, e-commerce accounted for 5.1% of total retail sales; in 2019, e-commerce made up 16.0%.
+In the last two decades, widespread use of e-commerce platforms such as Amazon and eBay has contributed to substantial growth in online retail.
+In 2011, e-commerce accounted for 5% of total retail sales, according to the U.S. Census Bureau.
+By 2020, with the start of the COVID-19 pandemic, it had risen to over 16% of retail sales.

 How does e-commerce work?

-E-commerce is powered by the internet, where customers can access an online store to browse through, and place orders for products or services via their own devices.
+E-commerce is powered by the internet.
+Customers access an online store to browse through and place orders for products or services via their own devices.

-Platforms that host e-commerce transactions may include online marketplaces that sellers simply sign up for, such as Amazon.com; software as a service (SaaS) tools that allow customers to 'rent' online store infrastructures; or open source tools for companies to use in-house development to manage.
+Platforms that host e-commerce transactions include online marketplaces that sellers sign up for, such as Amazon; software as a service (SaaS) tools that allow customers to "rent" online store infrastructures; or open source tools that companies manage using their in-house developers.

 Types of e-commerce

 Business-to-business (B2B) e-commerce refers to the electronic exchange of products, services or information between businesses rather than between businesses and consumers.
-Examples include online directories and product and supply exchange websites that allow businesses to search for products, services and information and to initiate transactions through e-procurement interfaces.
+Examples include online directories and product and supply exchange websites that let businesses search for products, services and information and initiate transactions through e-procurement interfaces.
+A Forrester report published in 2018 predicted that by 2023, B2B e-commerce will reach $1.8 trillion dollars and account for 17% of U.S. B2B sales.

 Business-to-consumer (B2C) is the retail part of e-commerce on the internet.
 It is when businesses sell products, services or information directly to consumers.
 The term was popular during the dot-com boom of the late 1990s, when online retailers and sellers of goods were a novelty.

 Today, there are innumerable virtual stores and malls on the internet selling all types of consumer goods.
-The most recognized example of these sites is Amazon, which dominates the B2C market.
+Amazon is the most recognized example of these sites.
+It dominates the B2C market.

 Consumer-to-consumer (C2C) is a type of e-commerce in which consumers trade products, services and information with each other online.
 These transactions are generally conducted through a third party that provides an online platform on which the transactions are carried out.

-Online auctions and classified advertisements are two examples of C2C platforms, with eBay and Craigslist being two of the most popular of these platforms.
+Online auctions and classified advertisements are two examples of C2C platforms.
+EBay and Craigslist are two well-known examples of these platforms.
 Because eBay is a business, this form of e-commerce could also be called C2B2C -- consumer-to-business-to-consumer.
+Platforms like Facebook marketplace and Depop -- a fashion reselling platform -- also enable C2C transactions.

 Consumer-to-business (C2B) is a type of e-commerce in which consumers make their products and services available online for companies to bid on and purchase.
 This is the opposite of the traditional commerce model of B2C.